Squizzy Taylor: Fatal gunfight

 In Barkly Street, Taylor and the two men got out of the taxi and headed for Cutmore's house.
 Taylor and one of his companions let themselves into the house and went to the room where Cutmore was lying ill in bed.
 Words were exchanged by the men, followed by a series of gunshots in quick succession.
 Cutmore, still lying in bed, was fatally wounded.
 His mother, who rushed to the room after hearing the shooting, was also wounded in the shoulder.
 Taylor was shot in his right side below the ribs.
 He staggered outside towards the waiting taxi, while one of his companions fled out the back door of the house.
 Taylor was helped into the taxi and taken to St Vincent's Hospital.
 When stuck in traffic on the way to the hospital, Taylor's other companion jumped from the taxi and ran off.
 Taylor was unconscious by the time he arrived at the casualty ward and died soon afterwards.

 Taylor was buried with Anglican rites in Brighton Cemetery in a double plot with his eldest daughter, June Loraine Taylor.
 On the morning of the funeral, the police were needed to control a large crowd of onlookers who gathered at Taylor's house, swarming around the waiting hearse in morbid curiosity.
 Cutmore was buried in Coburg Cemetery.
-The gravesite has become a major attraction since the television series was announced and as a consequence, his great-great nephew, Brett Hinch, has recently restored the headstone and surrounds to their original condition.

-According to the Australian Newspaper the Mirror Taylor's widow, Ida, remarried Michael "Mick" Powell in 1928.
-Nonetheless, Ida died in Fitzroy in 1971 and her death was registered under the surname 'Mcdonald'.
-Taylor's ex-wife, Lorna, remarried George Andrew Davis in 1927, the same year as Taylor's death.
-Lorna died in Frankston in 1980 and her death was registered under the surname 'Davis'.
-It is unknown what happened to either of Taylor's two surviving children, a son or daughter named Leslie by Lorna and a daughter by Ida variously known as Patsy or Gloria.
+Taylor's first wife, Lorna Kelly, remarried George Andrew Davis in Kensington on 22 December 1927.
+Kelly died in Frankston in 1980.

+Taylor’s widow, Ida Pender, remarried George Thomas Lewin in Richmond on 29 September 1928.
+The Australian press incorrectly reported that Pender had remarried a Mick Powell.
+Pender and Lewin divorced in 1932.
+She then re-married Francesco Antonio Labattaglia in 1933.
+Pender died in Fitzroy on 22 April 1971.
+Taylor’s daughter by Pender, Patsy, married George Charles Forbes in Richmond in 1962.
+She died in South Australia in 2003.